dprojects/Woodworking/Docs/README.md

 * **Select edge:** You can choose the edge for the dowels.
 Normally, there are 4 edges but if the object is for example `boolean Cut` there might be as many edges, as the panel has been cut.
 * **Adjust edge:** Allows to adjust offset from the edge.
 This option is useful if by default the dowels not sink to the surface, so there is problem with correct positioning by default.
 * **Adjust sink:** With this option you can change the sign for the sink.
 Sometimes it solves the problem with correct positioning and further adjust is not needed.
 The `0` is to set the sink to zero.
 It is useful if you want to add reference points for custom screw types.
 * **Adjust rotation:** You can rotate the dowels.
-There are some predefined rotations according to the curent face plane  to speed up this process.
+There are some predefined rotations according to the current face plane  to speed up this process.
 * **Select sides:** You can choose the side for the dowels, left side only, right side only or both sides.
 * **Text inputs:** You can set your custom values here and click `set custom values` to apply the settings to the dowels and see how they change.
 If you select new object `Offset from edge` will be automatically set to the selected panel thickenss but all other settings will stay as they are allowing you to keep the custom settings.
 If you change predefined settings all the custom settings will be replaced with predefined values.